EngrBree/Crime-report/README.md

 ## Features <a name="features"></a>
 - Crisis reporting with geolocation.
 - Upload images/videos for incident reports.
-- Comment and engage with other users' reports.
+- View all the reports available in the app and can message the reporters
-- View and track the status of reported incidents (Resolved, In Progress, Pending).
+- View all the messages from the users
-- User messaging and profile views.
+- Use profile and logout

 ---